Documents Required to Obtain a Driver License

 (For information on how to apply for a social security number or replacement card, please visit http://www.socialsecurity.gov/ssnumber/)

 MUST HAVE TWO documents to prove your residential/physical address.
 A parent's proof of address is acceptable for a minor child.
+Proof of address documents may not be more than one year old.
 Please bring two of the documents listed below (each must contain your name and current address):

 Minors - If a minor does not have two documents proving residency, the parent may provide two forms for them.